 Driving distance: 200 km; driving time: 3.5 hours.

 Our Dracula tour will continue with a walking tour in Cluj.
 Then, we will head to Bistrita, another destination mentioned in the book.
 Is this city where Jonathan Harker spent his first night in Transylvania.
 We will have a walk in the Old Town, and after lunch, we will continue our journey to Borgo Pass.

 After a few hours drive, we will reach the Borgo Pass.
-Is here where Bram Stoker positioned the Dracula Castle.
+Is there where Bram Stoker positioned Dracula Castle.
 In reality, there is no castle there ( Bran Castle is in another part of Transylvania).
 But the mountain landscape is as it was described in the book: astonishing.
 At the Borgo Pass, we can visit a nearby monastery, and climb to an observation point to enjoy a 360 degrees view of the mountain scenery.

 We can have a short hike in the area or we can have a sheepfold picnic straight on the mountain pasture.
 Overnight at Borgo Pass or Colibita Lake.